Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 Try running your Pi Zero from a USB power bank or add a LiPo battery to make your project _really_ portable.

-And finally, Raspberry Pi Zero or not, take a look at Sam Aaron's [SonicPi](sonic-pi) and [Overtone](overtone), two fantastic music hacking environments for live coding performances.
+And finally, Raspberry Pi Zero or not, take a look at Sam Aaron's [Sonic Pi][sonic-pi] and [Overtone][overtone], two fantastic music hacking environments for live coding performances.

 [adafruit-pin-header]: https://www.adafruit.com/product/2822
 [gpio]: https://www.raspberrypi.org/documentation/hardware/raspberrypi/gpio